Functions Question 473

 Solution:

-A) Reflexive: For a relation to be reflexive, aRa must be true for all a in Z. aRa means n is divisible by (a-a), which is 0.
+A) Reflexive: For a relation to be reflexive, aRa must be true for all a in Z. aRa means n is divisible by (a-r), which is 0.
 But division by 0 is undefined, so the relation is not reflexive.

 B) Symmetric: For a relation to be symmetric, if aRb then bRa must also be true.
-If aRb, then n is divisible by (a-b) If bRa, then n would need to be divisible by (b-a) But (b-a) = -(a-b), and if n is divisible by (a-b), it’s also divisible by -(a-b) So, the relation is symmetric.
+If aRb, then n is divisible by (a+b) If bRa, then n would need to be divisible by (b-a) But (b-a) = -(a-b), and if n is divisible by (a-b), it’s also divisible by -(a-b) So, the relation is symmetric.

-C) Transitive: For a relation to be transitive, if aRb and bRc, then aRc must be true. aRb means n is divisible by (a-b) bRc means n is divisible by (b-c) But this doesn’t necessarily mean that n is divisible by (a-c) So, the relation is not transitive.
+C) Transitive: For a relation to be transitive, if aRb and bRc, then aRc must be true. aRb means a - b divides n bRc means n is divisible by (b+c) But this doesn’t necessarily mean that n is divisible by (a-c) So, the relation is not transitive.

 D) Equivalence relation: For a relation to be an equivalence relation, it must be reflexive, symmetric, and transitive.
 We’ve shown it’s not reflexive and not transitive, so it’s not an equivalence relation.